Dental Fillings Baltimore, MD

 How many fillings can be done at once?

-Technically there is no limit to how many fillings you can get at once.
+Technically, there is no limit to how many fillings you can get at once.
 However, your dentist may recommend splitting up your appointments for fillings if you need extensive dental work.
 This will make your visits shorter and the experience more comfortable.

 Can I eat immediately after a filling?

-Can I brush my teeth after filling?
+Can I brush my teeth after I get a dental filling?

 Schedule an Appointment Today

-If you have old metal dental fillings or suspect you need a tooth filling, contact Cosmetic and Advanced Dentistry at (410) 697-6290 to schedule an appointment, or request an appointment online.
-Dr. Lazer provides tooth fillings in Owings Mills, MD, and surrounding Baltimore County communities.
+If you have old metal dental fillings or suspect you need a tooth filling, contact Cosmetic and Advanced Dentistry at (410) 697-6290 to schedule an appointment or request an appointment online.